 The actions in this proposed amendment are expected to incur social and economic benefits to users and communities by implementing management measures that would contribute to the protection of important habitat.
-Although there may be some impacts on vessels due to area closures (such as the inability to fish historic fishing grounds and the travel cost if not transit provision is provided), the overall long-term benefits are expected to contribute to the social and economic health of South Atlantic communities.
+Although there may be some impacts on vessels due to area closures (such as the inability to fish historic fishing grounds, and the possible need to upgrade some VMS units in order to be able to ping at a more frequent rate), the overall long-term benefits are expected to contribute to the social and economic health of South Atlantic communities.